• Skip to primary navigation

 • The sausage.
 Andouille sausage is strongly recommended for Cajun shrimp pasta.
 If you can't find Andouille, chorizo or kielbasa would be acceptable substitutes.

 • The Cajun seasoning.
 The seasoning in this dish is key to the Cajun flavor in this dish.
-We used Slap Ya Mama Cajun seasoning as it's widely regarded as a good quality, authentic Cajun seasoning.
-Since salt and heat levels vary depending on the seasoning you use, we recommend taste testing along the way.
+We used Slap Ya Mama Cajun seasoning for this recipe and it’s widely regarded as a good quality, authentic Cajun seasoning.
+A simple and inexpensive alternative to storebought seasoning is to make your own homemade Cajun seasoning.
+This also gives you greater control over sodium levels in your Cajun pasta.

 Cajun shrimp and sausage pasta in large pan with tongs.